decentralized-identity/sidetree/docs/protocol.md

   "recoveryKey": {
     "publicKeyHex": "A SECP256K1 public key expressed in compressed HEX format."
   },
-  "nextRecoveryOtpHash": "Hash of the one-time password to be used for the next recovery."
+  "nextRecoveryCommitmentHash": "Commitment hash for the next recovery."
 }
 ```